Skip to main content

 Changing the culture so that this is deeply understood at all levels of air travel organizations is critical, because until that understanding is fostered, cultivated and embedded in operations, change isn't going to happen, regardless of the regulations.

-In my role as chief accessibility officer, I'm an independent adviser to the responsible for the Accessible Canada Act.
+In my role as chief accessibility officer, I'm an independent adviser to the minister responsible for the Accessible Canada Act.
 I also monitor, champion and challenge the progress being made under the act.
 I am not responsible for standards or regulations, compliance or enforcement.

 I issued my first report as CAO two weeks ago.
 In it, I make a number of recommendations for mandatory training on accessibility and more regulation to ensure that organizations understand what they absolutely must provide.
 I talk about the need for more and better data.
 Also, as I follow the work of organizations under the act, I'll be looking for concrete progress on barrier removal year over year.